|

 Have you ever had a day when you’re just scrolling social media innocently when you read a post from a friend talking about how she is creating unique and educational crafts with her kids everyday.
 And you know there’s nothing wrong with your current craft capacity of coloring in a Barbie coloring book with her your kid, BUT STILL the voices creep in…

-“You should try something like that.”
+“You should be doing something like that.”

 “You don’t do educational crafts with your kids and I bet they’d love it.”